applies to all child care types (above) depending on the criteria below

 The State and some child care programs offer special pricing and fee assistance.
 See the descriptions below of what you may be eligible for.

 Missouri Child Care Subsidy Program – Missouri offers help with child care payments for eligible families based on size and income.
 For more information to see eligibility requirements or to apply.

 Sliding Scale – Within the subsidy system, the sliding fee is the portion of the child care payment the family is responsible for paying based on a family’s size and income.

 Copayment – The copayment is the remainder of the cost of care after the subsidy payment and sliding fee are applied.
 Families are responsible for paying a copay if the cost of care exceeds the total of the subsidy payment and sliding fee.

 Multi-Child Discount – Some child care programs offer discounts if a family has more than one child enrolled.

-Military Supports – There are financial options are available for families through some child care programs in place to assist children and families of active duty members and veterans.
+Military Supports – Some child care programs offer financial options for children and families of active duty military members and veterans.
 For more information, please contact us.